radish-es/casebook-property/content/casebook/relationships/keron.md

 year: 1896
 facts: A group of boys discovers a lost sock and, only after playing with it among the group for some time, discovers that the sock contains a large sum of money.
 issue: Relative possession
+description: A group of boys discovers a lost sock and, only after playing with it among the group for some time, discovers that the sock contains a large sum of money.
 held:
 public: true
 doctrines: